mesosphere/marathon/docs/docs/recipes.md

 ### Preventing Accidental Use of Special Roles inside Marathon

-With the base setup, all Marathon applications will by default use all resources either assigned to the unspecific "*" role or the role you specified with `--mesos_role`.
+With the base setup, that is, with no command-line parameters specified, all Marathon applications will by default use all resources either assigned to the unspecific "*" role or the role you specified with `--mesos_role`.

-One way to ensure that only special tasks are run on these nodes is to use a separate Marathon instance for these.
-Another way is to configure Marathon such that it will ignore your special roles for apps by default and then explicitly configure the exceptions as shown below.
+To ensure that only special tasks are run on nodes you specify, you can use a separate Marathon instance for those tasks.

+You can also configure Marathon to ignore your special roles for apps by default, then explicitly configure the exceptions:

 1. Configure Marathon to ignore the special resources by default: `--default_accepted_resource_roles '*'` (make sure that you quote the "*" correctly)